RenaoYan/RenaoYan.github.io/_pages/about.md

 News
 ======
-02/2024 &emsp Admitted to the University of Washington in the Mechanical Engineering PhD program.<br />
+02/2024 &emsp;Admitted to the University of Washington in the Mechanical Engineering PhD program.<br />
 12/2023 One paper was accepted in ICASSP 2024.<br />
 09/2023 One paper was accepted in NeurIPS 2023.<br />
 07/2023 One paper was accepted in ICONIP 2023.<br />